Basics

 To avoid this problem Gleam supports tail call optimisation, which

-allows the compiler to reuse the stack frame for the current function if a
+allows the stack frame for the current function to be reused if a function

 Unoptimised recursive functions can often be rewritten into tail call